Organization

 After many years of impressive success, some members of the guild decided to create an independent organization in order to pursue a purely educational mission.
 In May of 2000, the Guild of St. George was incorporated as a non-profit, public benefit educational corporation with the charter to teach history through interactive theater.

-Soon after incorporating, the Guild of St. George established a relationship with Kevin and Leslie Paterson (who produced the original Renaissance Pleasure Faire when it was in Agoura) and As You Like It Productions.
-Starting in 2000, the guild helped to produce the Heart of the Forest Renaissance Faire in Santa Barbara.
-Shortly thereafter, the Northern California chapter of the guild provided similar support for the new Stafford Lake Heart of the Forest Renaissance Faire in Novato, California.
+Soon after incorporating, the Guild of St. George established a relationship with Kevin and Leslie Patterson (who produced the original Renaissance Pleasure Faire) and As You Like It Productions.
+Starting in 2000, the guild helped to produce the Heart of the Forest Renaissance Faire in Santa Barbara, California.
+Shortly thereafter, the Northern California chapter of the guild provided similar support for the Heart of the Forest Renaissance Faire at Stafford Lake in Novato, California.
 While these particular events are no longer produced, the Northern chapter of the guild continues to support renaissance faires where the original spirit of living history can be experienced.

 In 2003, the Guild of St. George established a relationship with the Huntington Library, Art Collections, and Botanical Gardens in San Marino California.
 In that year, the Huntington presented “Gloriana”, an exhibition of their extensive collection of Elizabethan memorabilia and manuscripts.
 During the six months of the exhibit, the Guild of St. George presented ten separate events, from afternoon meet and greet activities for small groups of Huntington members, to a full day Elizabethan Festival attended by over 5000 people.
 Since that time, the guild has continued to produce events at the Huntington, including a Shakespeare Festival in April of 2006 and an Elizabethan Accession Day Festival in November of 2007.
 The success of these events have established The Guild of St. George as the only Elizabethan reenactment organization invited to perform at the Huntington.